Hospital treatment and other specialised health services in EU/EEA countries

 If you are applying for reimbursement after treatment:

-The following documentation must always be enclosed with an application for reimbursement:
+The following documentation must also always be enclosed with an application for reimbursement:

 - Summary care record/discharge summary from abroad.